rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 2. **Link Type**: This option sets the action resulting from clicking the image in the gallery.
 You can set it to work with RokBox or RokBox2, a link determined by the slice settings of the image, the full image, or do nothing at all.

-3. **Default Linked Item**: If you've selected **Link in Slice** and you haven't set a link within the slice, this will be the link the gallery defaults to.
+3. **Default Linked Item**: If you have selected **Link in Slice** and you have not set a link within the slice, this will be the link the gallery defaults to.

 4. **Show Title**: This option sets whether or not the title of a slice is shown in the gallery.